-The Allison Transmission electronic control has four major elements: The Transmission Control Module (TCM), the Throttle Position Sensor (TPS), speed sensors and the transmission shift selector control pad.
+The Allison Transmission electronic controls have four major elements: The Transmission Control Module (TCM), the Throttle Position Sensor (TPS), speed sensors and the transmission shift selector control pad.
 Refer to "Controls & Instruments" chapter.
 These components work together to electronically control the functions of the transmission.
 The throttle sensor, speed sensors and shift selector transmit information to the TCM.
 The TCM processes this information and then sends signals to actuate specific solenoids located on the control valve body in the transmission.
 The action of the solenoids affects hydraulic circuits, which in turn control the upshifts, downshifts, and lock-up functions.
-In addition to controlling the operation of the transmission, the transmission electronic control monitors the system for abnormal conditions.
+In addition to controlling operation of the transmission, the the transmission electronic controls monitor the system for abnormal conditions.